-In MA Professional, transactional messages are similar to other messages in that you'll use things like a template and a Target Group.
+In Communications Professional, transactional messages are similar to other messages in that you'll use things like a template and a Target Group.
 A transactional message, however, can also have a PDF attachment that contains information about the transaction at hand (such as an invoice).
-In fact, transactional messages don't even have to contain standard MA Professional message content such as stories; they can simply consist of the template and attached PDF.
+In fact, transactional messages don't even have to contain standard Communications Professional message content such as stories; they can simply consist of the template and attached PDF.

 The Transactional module allows for greater efficiency when you're able to couple your transactional messages with your regular messages — especially if you are using an integrated database.